spockframework/spock/CONTRIBUTING.md

 ## Triage Issues [![Open Source Helpers](https://www.codetriage.com/spockframework/spock/badges/users.svg)](https://www.codetriage.com/spockframework/spock)

 You can triage issues which may include reproducing bug reports or asking for vital information, such as version numbers or reproduction instructions.
-If you would like to start triaging issues, one easy way to get started is to [subscribe to spock on CodeTriage](https://www.codetriage.com/spockframework/spock).
+If you would like to start triaging issues, one easy way to get started is to [subscribe to Spock on CodeTriage](https://www.codetriage.com/spockframework/spock).

 ## Contributing Code/Docs